ILLUSTRATED GUIDE

 TO SEPARATE:--To remove front cover insert a pin 9 through slot of diaphragm

-pawl 8 as far as it will go.
-Grasp shutter with both hands and turn front cover to
+Push pawl 8 as far as it will go.
+Grasp shutter with both hands and turn front

-the left and lift off.
-Remove indicator disc 5 and second cover which retains the
+cover to the left and lift off.
+Remove indicator disc 5 and second cover which

-the operating levers in order to insure proper re-location.
-Before replacing same
+engages the operating levers in order to insure proper re-location.
+Before

 Multispeed Shutter